Kagiso Rabada

 Kagiso Rabada (born 25 May 1995) is a South African international cricketer who plays all formats of the game.
 He is a right arm fast bowler.
 He made his international debut in November 2014 in limited-overs cricket before going on to make his Test debut in November 2015.
-By January 2018, he had topped both the ICC ODI bowler rankings and the ICC Test bowler rankings aged 22.
-In July 2018, he became the youngest bowler to take 150 wickets in Tests (23 years and 50 days).
+By January 2018, he had topped both the ODI bowler rankings and the Test bowler rankings aged 22.
+In July 2018, he became the youngest bowler to take 150 wickets in Tests.
+Rabada was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date.

-In July 2016, Rabada became the first cricketer to win six awards at Cricket South Africa's (CSA) annual dinner, including the prize for Cricketer of the Year.
+In July 2016, Rabada became the first cricketer to win six awards at Cricket South Africa's annual dinner, including the prize for Cricketer of the Year.
 In June 2018, he again won six awards at CSA's annual dinner, including Cricketer of the Year, Test Cricketer and ODI Cricketer of the Year.
-In August 2018, Wisden named him the best young player in the world.He is the only bowler who took hat-trick in all three formats of cricket.
+In August 2018, Wisden named him the best young player in the world.
+He has taken a hat-trick in all three formats of cricket.
+He is considered to be one of the best Test bowlers of his generation.